What is a subscription service? And why does it work as a business model? Including a list of 7 advantages.

 Ironically, while many customers opt into a subscription service for the deal-saving aspect, many end up spending more with the company.
-Amazon’s Prime program is a prime example of this, pun intended.
+Amazon’s Prime program, which happens to be one of the best subscription business models in the world, is a prime example of this, pun intended.
 In addition to their $99 annual membership, Prime members also spend $1,300 more per year and shop twice as often on Amazon.

 3. Low, one-time acquisition cost with increased lifetime value

 With subscription-based services, you only have to pay once to secure the customer.
 You do a lot of upfront marketing work to get them to opt-in.
 Then, the value of the product keeps them subscribed, producing recurring revenue for your brand.

 This differs from other products, where you have to be constantly marketing and interrupting your competition to persuade customers to pick your brand over them—even just for a single, one-off purchase.